-Hi there.
-A little about me: I’m a traveler, or rather I used to be one before I moved here to the Ithaca area to build the Dacha.
-I’ve been around the wonderful country of Germany, farmed (thank you, WWOOF) in the beauty of Hawai’i, climbed rocks with the bears of Yosemite National Park in California, and driven across the U.S. twelve times so far.
+I’m a traveler, or rather I used to be one before I moved here to the Ithaca area to build the Dacha.
+I’ve been around the wonderful countries of Germany, Spain, Guatemala, Costa Rica and France, farmed (thank you, WWOOF) in the beauty of Hawai’i, climbed rocks with the bears of Yosemite National Park in California, and driven across the U.S. many times.
 Although I’m a woods and mountains girl at heart, I’ve been lured by the likes of Philadelphia, Brooklyn, Chicago and Portland.

 I’m a teacher, a nerd.
 After getting my Masters in Education from Rutgers University, I taught high school Language Arts in Mahwah, NJ.
 It was an amazing time, and of course, as any teacher will tell you, a learning experience.
 We put on plays, read Salinger and Angelou, wrote poems, tried to survive high school.
-I’ve worked a lot with tutoring and child care and it’s a profession that hits hard in the heart.
-I hope to continue it in one shape or another.
+I’ve worked a lot with tutoring and child care and it’s a profession I hope to continue in one shape or another.

-Most recently, I’m a part of this experimental off grid homestead project.
-I live with 6 people who are my friends and family.
+And here I am – part of this experimental homestead project.
+I live with people who are my friends and family.
 I’ve been on a crash course in sustainable living and building.
 There is still a lot to learn, but I like this lifestyle.
 I’m pretty hooked.
 The waterfalls around here are kinda helpful, too.

 I will tell you the most important thing there is know about me….if you ask.